 Mainstream biodiversity in development cooperation:

-Re-prioritize portfolios and practices of development cooperation agencies and banks, multilateral development banks, international financial institutions and philanthropycharities, with a view to aligning financial flows with the objectives of the Convention;
+Re-prioritize portfolios and practices of development cooperation agencies and banks, multilateral development banks, international financial institutions and philanthropy, with a view to aligning financial flows with the objectives of the Convention and with the goals and targets of the Kunming-Montreal Global Biodiversity Framework;

-Harness and scale synergies in project development and financing with a view to generating and increasing biodiversity co-benefits.
+Harness and scale synergies in project development and financing with a view to optimizing biodiversity co-benefits.

-Strengthen risk assessment and transparent reporting requirement of international private finance and business actors.
+Strengthen risk assessments and transparent reporting requirements of international private finance and business actors.

-Report on actions taken and efforts made to identify and eliminate, phase out, or reform harmful incentives.
+Identify by 2025, and eliminate, phase out, or reform incentives, including subsidies, harmful for biodiversity, in a proportionate, just, fair, effective and equitable way, in accordance with other relevant international obligations,

-3. Enhance the effectiveness of resource use
+Enhance the effectiveness, efficiency, and transparency of resource provision and use

 Improve GEF operations and access modalities, including by developing fast-track systems; by allowing the GEF Trust Fund to be open to contributions from all sources, including from the private sector and from philanthropy; and by putting in place institutional arrangements for the trust fund in partnership with multilateral development banks and international financial institutions;

-Simplify access modalities for biodiversity funding of multilateral development banks, international financial institutions and hcharities;
+Simplify access modalities for biodiversity funding of multilateral development banks, international financial institutions and philanthropy;

 Increase transparency and accountability, monitoring and reporting, of biodiversity-related public and private financing at all levels;